Shoulder Pain Relief Treatment Options

 Immediate Shoulder Pain Relief – Getting Better

 During your first session, your physiotherapist will run a thorough assessment to accurately determine the cause of your pain.
-Afterwhich, your physiotherapist will help to provide immediate pain relief through manual therapy by releasing tight knots/ shoulder tension or reducing the compression in your shoulder.
+Afterwhich, your physiotherapist will help to provide immediate pain relief through manual therapy, Shoulder Massage Therapy by releasing tight knots/ shoulder tension or reducing the compression in your shoulder.
 This will ensure that you will walk out of our door in significantly less pain than when you first came to us.

 Effective Shoulder Pain Treatment